VTuri/temp/README.md

 * Clone the repository
-* CD into the directory
+* Open the cloned directory
 * Build the conatiner
 ```
 docker-compose build .